rdevans87/PWA_BudgetTracker/README.md

 `npm i morgan`

-`npm i mongod`
+please refer to the resources section if

+ Create a `service-worker.js` file in the `public` directory.

+ Deploy and link

- * Link the app manifest to the website - the `manifest.webamanifest` file has been created for you.
+The following anifest.webamanifest` file has been created for you.

-  * Install the service worker to cache static assets - the service worker has been registered for you.
+Install the service worker to cache static assets - the service worker has been registered for you.

-  * Retrieve cached files for an offline experience.
+ Retrieve cached files for an offline experience.

-  * Download the PWA.
+Download the PWA.

 ## Usage

-un `node seeders/seed` to import the initial data set.
+Start a mongodb server with `mongod`.

-Run `node server` to establish a connection with `Mongo Atlas`.
+Run `node server` or `npm start` to establish a connection with `Mongo mongodb server.

 Use`http://localhost:3000/` to run this application in your browser.

 For more information on deploying with MongoDB Atlas and Heroku, please visit the [resources](#resources) section.

 # Features

 Offline Functionality: